Opinion | Nightmare ahead: Imagine the damage a 6-3 conservative Supreme Court could do

 But isn’t the public on Democrats’ side on the procedural question?
 Sure.
 The first round of polling shows a majority of Americans saying Trump should hold off on appointing a successor to Ginsburg.

-But polls in 2016 showed that large majorities of the public thought Merrick Garland should have been granted a hearing and a vote.
-And do you know what Mitch McConnell would say to that?
-He’d say “Who cares?”
+But polls in 2016 showed that large majorities of the public thought Garland should have been granted a hearing and a vote.
+And do you know what McConnell would say to that?
+He’d say, “Who cares?”

-That was a debate he was perfectly happy to lose, because he got what he wanted: A Supreme Court seat.
+That was a debate he was perfectly happy to lose, because he got what he wanted: a Supreme Court seat.
 Democrats got the satisfaction of knowing they were in the right.
 In other words, they got nothing.

 If they don’t create the pressure necessary for a few Republicans in the Senate to fear what will happen to them if they let this nomination go forward before the next inauguration, Democrats will lose again.
 And the stakes are far higher this time around.